 When we use the term "HAP," "we" or "us" in this notice, we’re referring to HAP and its subsidiaries, including Alliance Health and Life Insurance Company and HAP Midwest Health Plan, Inc.

-These next sections describe how HAP uses and shares your health information.
-Keep in mind that we share your information only with those who have a "need to know" in order to perform these tasks:
+Using and disclosing PHIThese next sections describe how HAP uses and shares your health information.
+Keep in mind that we share your information only with those who have a "need to know" in order to perform these tasks.

 We may use or share your PHI with others to help manage your health care.
 For example, we might talk to your doctor to suggest a disease management or wellness program that could help improve your health.